Qualifying standards in athletics: A and B standards

 Prior to 2014 the Olympics and World Championships used a system with A standards and B standards, for example in qualification for the 2012 Summer Olympics and qualification the 2013 World Championships.

 The A standard was the most difficult to achieve.
 A rule said an NOC "may enter up to three athletes for each event on the athletics program, provided they have achieved the A standard.
 In addition they can enter one reserve athlete for the same event provided he/she has also achieved the A standard."

 Alternatively NOCs could enter one athlete for each event on the athletics program if he/she had achieved at least the B standard.
 In addition they could enter one reserve athlete for the same event provided he/she had also achieved at least the B standard.

 The qualification for the 2015 World Championships and the qualification for the 2016 Summer Olympics uses single entry standards.
 The rules are similar to the previous A standards with up to three athletes per NOC.
 The requirements are generally a little lower than the old A standard but higher than the B standard.
 If a country has no athletes who satisfy the standard in an event then it can no longer get one place for an athlete satisfying a lower standard.

+In 2017, the World Athletics Rankings were announced, and this new system was used in combination with 'A' standards to fill the fields of global championships starting in athletics at the 2021 Summer Olympics.
+This new system has led to more difficult 'A' standards being set, with the idea that most of the fields should be filled by descending order of world rankings position rather than achievement of any single standard.